 We enjoy cooking as a family and eating our meals at the bar of our kitchen’s central island

-Next we travel to Yorkshire, to admire the blue, white and wood kitchen belonging to Jessica, a dietician and keen creator of tasty homemade dishes.
+We invite you to admire the blue, white and wood kitchen of a dietician and passionate creator of tasty homemade dishes.

 Since the kitchen is the centrepiece of their house, it needed to be both stylish and functional.
-Having already had a Mobalpa kitchen, Jessica and Alex knew exactly which style they wanted for their new home.
+Having already had a Mobalpa kitchen, the owners knew exactly which style they wanted for their new home.

 A colourful kitchen, preferably teal, with an original, modern design, opening onto the living room to allow them to spend time with their two daughters and entertain guests.